Jim Wren, Author at The Ring Finders | Page 20 of 32

 • from North Myrtle Beach (South Carolina, United States)

-George, thanks for contacting me to help find your phone.
-Have a great rest of your vacation and a safe trip home.
+Matt and Kim, thank you for trusting me to help find your lost treasure.
+Have a great weekend and a safe trip home.

 Jim